paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

   (A) is prescribed by State, tribal, or local law;

-  (B) is agreed to by the local governing body in the agreement under subsection (c) of this section; or
+  (B) is agreed to by the local governing body in the agreement under subsection (c); or

   (C) the recipient and the local governing body agree that such user fees or payments in lieu of taxes shall not be made.

-**(e) Effect of failure to exempt from taxation** Notwithstanding subsection (d) of this section, a grant recipient that does not comply with the requirements under such subsection may receive a block grant under this chapter, but only if the tribe, State, city, county, or other political subdivision in which the affordable housing development is located contributes, in the form of cash or tax remission, the amount by which the taxes paid with respect to the development exceed the amounts prescribed in subsection (d)(2) of this section.
+**(e) Effect of failure to exempt from taxation** Notwithstanding subsection (d), a grant recipient that does not comply with the requirements under such subsection may receive a block grant under this chapter, but only if the tribe, State, city, county, or other political subdivision in which the affordable housing development is located contributes, in the form of cash or tax remission, the amount by which the taxes paid with respect to the development exceed the amounts prescribed in subsection (d)(2).

 **(f) Amount** Except as otherwise provided under this chapter, the amount of a grant under this section to a recipient for a fiscal year shall be—